-Refusal or incapacity to
+Refusal or incapacity to plead

-- (2) If it appears, before or upon arraignment, that an accused person may be insane, the court may order a jury to be empanelled to try his sanity, and the jury shall thereupon, after hearing evidence for that purpose, find whether he is or is not insane and unfit to stand his trial.
-If the finding of the jury is that the accused person is insane and unfit to stand his trial, section 159 shall apply. - 123.
-(1) If upon arraignment the accused pleads guilty he may be convicted thereon.
+- 122. (1) If an accused person upon being arraigned upon any indictment stands mute of malice or will not, or by reason of infirmity cannot, answer directly to the indictment, the court may, if it thinks fit, order the Clerk or other proper officer of the court to enter a plea of not guilty on behalf of such person and the plea so entered shall have the same force and effect as if such person had actually pleaded the same. - (2) If it appears, before or upon arraignment, that an accused person may be insane, the court may order a jury to be empanelled to try his sanity, and the jury shall thereupon, after hearing evidence for that purpose, find whether he is or is not insane and unfit to stand his trial.
+If the finding of the jury is that the accused person is insane and unfit to stand his trial, section 159 shall apply.

-Proceedings when plea
+Proceedings when plea made

-- (2) If upon arraignment the accused pleads not guilty, or if a plea of not guilty is entered upon his behalf in accordance with section 122, the court shall proceed to try the case. - (3) Every plea, including any special plea hereafter in this Code provided for shall be entered by the Clerk, or other proper officer of the court, on the back of the indictment or on a sheet of paper annexed thereto. - 124.
-(1) The following special pleas, and no others, may be pleaded, that is to say, a plea of autrefois acquit, a plea of autrefois convict and a plea of pardon.
+- 123. (1) If upon arraignment the accused pleads guilty he may be convicted thereon. - (2) If upon arraignment the accused pleads not guilty, or if a plea of not guilty is entered upon his behalf in accordance with section 122, the court shall proceed to try the case. - (3) Every plea, including any special plea hereafter in this Code provided for shall be entered by the Clerk, or other proper officer of the court, on the back of the indictment or on a sheet of paper annexed thereto.